 Other Professional Activities and Public Service

-Southern Management Association - Reviewed and evaluated four manuscripts for possible inclusion and publication by the Southern Management Association annual conference.: 2012.
+Southern Management Association - Reviewed and evaluated manuscripts for possible inclusion and publication by the Southern Management Association annual conference: 2012-2015.

 Sewanhaka Central Council of PTAs.
-Current Past President.
-Former President (2008-2010), Vice President and Chairperson of the Career and Technology Committee, Recording Secretary and Chairperson of the Audit Committee, Legislation Committee, Nominating Committee and Scholarship Committee, Newsletter Editor: 2002-present.
+Former; President (2008-2010), Vice President and Chairperson of the Career and Technology Committee, Recording Secretary and Chairperson of the Audit Committee, Legislation Committee, Nominating Committee and Scholarship Committee, Newsletter Editor: 2002-2014.

 Sewanhaka Central High School District.
 Parent Representative for the Title I - Title V District Committee.
 Served in the capacity of Higher Education representative.
 Reviewed grants and expenditures to assist at-risk students to achieve State Standards: 2007.

 H. Frank Carey High School PTSA.
-Legislative Chairperson, Past Vice President and Chairperson of the Audit committee.
+Former Legislative Chairperson, Vice President and Chairperson of the Audit committee.
 Delegate to the Central Council PTA: 2005-2007, 2009-2012.

 Site Based Team Washington Street School, Franklin Square.
 As an elected member of the committee, worked with parents, teachers and administrators to develop an age-appropriate Learning Skills program, “Strategies for Effective Learning”, to assist students with Time Management, Language Arts, Homework, Test taking, Organization and Research Skills.
 A series of four Booklets were distributed to teachers and parents for Kindergarten, Grades 1-2, Grades 3-4, and Grades 5-6: 1996-1998.